maths/moodle-qtype_stack/doc/en/Authoring/Inputs.md

 ### Forbidden words ### {#Forbidden_Words}

-This is a comma separated list of text strings which are forbidden in a student's answer.
+This is a comma-separated list of text strings which are forbidden in a student's answer.
 If one of these strings is present then the student's attempt will be considered invalid, and no penalties will be given.
 This is an unsophisticated string match.

 Note, any variable names longer than one letter in length used in the question variables are automatically forbidden (otherwise the student could potentially use the variable name you have defined, which might be the correct answer).
 If the teacher uses a variable name which is two characters or longer, then students will not be able to use this variable name in their input.
-Input from students with two character variable names which appear in the question variables will be rejected as invalid.
+Input from students with two-character variable names which appear in the question variables will be rejected as invalid.
 Students can always use single letter variable names.
 Teachers are therefore advised to avoid single letter variable names.